Frequently asked questions

 Please give us a call at 800-888-3089 ASAP.
 If you are already in the country, please contact the agency directly.

-We’ll work with you to find another date or arrange for you to drop off a gift and meet the staff.
+We’ll work with you to find another date or arrange for you to drop off a gift.

 Got some fancy shoes to show off?
 A new Apple Watch?
 Best to leave those at home.
 When dressing for your visit, choose modest and comfy over stylish.
 Every culture is different, and what’s acceptable at home might not be where your child lives.
 Jeans and a plain T-shirt are perfect.
 No shorts, please!
 Skirts?
 Keep them on the long side – knee-length minimum.
 (Got a specific question about the country you’re visiting?
 Give us a call!
 We’ll be happy to discuss!)